So you’ve seen those smile makeovers with Veneers on IG and TikTok, and now you’re intrigued: can I do that — and how much does it cost?

-Because everyone’s mouths are different, the total expenditure will depend on the number of teeth that need to be treated, the current condition of the teeth, your “bite” (how functional are your current teeth), your gum health and any other treatments necessary to idealize the esthetics, health and function of your teeth.
+Because everyone’s mouths are different, the total cost will depend on the number of teeth that need to be treated, the current condition of the teeth, your “bite”, your gum health and any other treatments necessary to improve the esthetics, health, and function of your teeth.

-How many teeth will need to be treated partly depends on one’s cosmetic expectations.
+The amount of teeth that need to be treated partly depends on one’s cosmetic dental expectations.
 This can be determined by looking at your widest smile in a mirror and asking yourself the following questions:

 - How many teeth do you show when you smile?

-- If there are only a few teeth which you feel need treatment, are you happy with the colour, size and shape of the rest of your teeth?
+- If there are only a few teeth that you feel need treatment, are you happy with the colour, size, and shape of the rest of your teeth?

-On average, most cases involve eight upper teeth.
-However, we may only need to do four, and in others – up to 10 upper teeth.
-Depending of the amount of colour changes planned and how much the lower teeth show, there may be a need to do some whitening or other treatment for the lower teeth also.
+On average, most cases of veneers involve eight upper teeth.
+However, we may only need to do four, and in others it can be up to 10 upper teeth.

 The Type of Material Used for Veneers

-While it’s significantly lower cost than porcelain, composite veneers are more likely to stain, chip or break.
-On average, composite veneers last between 5 and 7 years before they’ll need to be redone again although just as with porcelain they can last longer.
+While composite costs significantly less than porcelain, composite veneers are more likely to stain, chip or break.
+On average, composite veneers last between 5 and 7 years before they’ll need to be redone again, although – just as with porcelain – they can sometimes last longer.

 Other Veneers Costs to Consider

-Usually, there is an initial consultation and exam for veneers that costs between $100 and $200 dollars; here at VCCID, it’s $143, and there will be a line item on your estimate explaining what the charge is for.
+Usually, there’s an initial consultation and exam for veneers that costs between $100 and $200 dollars; here at VCCID, it’s $143, and there will be a line item on your estimate explaining what the charge is for.

-Overall, the average cost for most patients we have treated is in the ballpark of $9,000 to $10,000.
-This total is based on eight teeth and the use of porcelain, which is the most popular and long-lasting of the two materials.
+Overall, the average cost for most patients we have treated in Vancouver is in the ballpark of $9,000 to $10,000.
+This total is based on eight teeth and the use of porcelain veneers, which are the most popular and long-lasting of the two veneer materials.